-Jon Nelson has been a television journalist for twenty-five years based in Atlanta.
-He graduated from Lakeside High School in Atlanta and Florida State University with a Bachelor's of Science degree in Political Science.
+Jon Nelson has been a television journalist for 25 years based in Atlanta.
+He graduated from Lakeside High School in Atlanta and Florida State University with a bachelor of science degree in political science.
 His television career has given him the opportunity to cover as varied events as Super Bowls, World Series, All-Star Games, Summer Olympiads, the Masters, the US Open, Grey Cups, and even political conventions.
-He has also covered high school athletics for Georgia Public Broadcasting for twenty-one years as a host and correspondent for its high school coverage- including the “Football Fridays in Georgia” game of the week and the GHSA football and basketball championships.
-He is also the author of five books about high school and college football in the southeast: Backroads and Backfields, 100 Things Georgia Football Fans Should Know And Do Before They Die, Peach State Pigskin: A History of High School Football in Georgia, A History of College Football in Georgia and Above Ground: Gene Jelks Journey Out of The Woods Back Into The Kingdom of God.
+He has also covered high school athletics for Georgia Public Broadcasting for 21 years as a host and correspondent for its high school coverage including the “Football Fridays in Georgia” game of the week and the GHSA football and basketball championships.
+He is also the author of five books about high school and college football in the Southeast: Backroads and Backfields, 100 Things Georgia Football Fans Should Know And Do Before They Die, Peach State Pigskin: A History of High School Football in Georgia, A History of College Football in Georgia and Above Ground: Gene Jelks Journey Out of The Woods Back Into The Kingdom of God.
 He lives in suburban Atlanta with his far-more-pretty wife, Patty, and his two furry children — a Pekingese named Trooper and a cat that acts more like a dog, Trouble.